jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 - We learned about `static` properties and how they allow us to use the dot-notation syntax with sub-components.
 - We learned about certain utilities the React API provides like `React.Children.map` and `React.cloneElement`.
 - We learned how to identify specific children using the `displayName` property.

-And we used all of this information to craft a flexible compound component that manages its own state and inverts layout control to the user.
+- We used all of this information to craft a flexible compound component that manages its own state and inverts layout control to the user.

-In the next post of this series we will address the drawbacks of `React.Children.map` by refactoring `Chat` to use the [Context API](https://reactjs.org/docs/context.html), giving us the ability to pass data to any child, no matter their level in the component tree.
+In the next post of this series we will address the drawbacks of `React.Children.map` by refactoring `Chat` to use the [Context API](https://reactjs.org/docs/context.html), giving us the ability to pass data to any child no matter their level in the component tree.